jeremysrand/wordlesolve/README.md

 ![Wordle Solver Screenshot](/wordlesolve.png "Wordle Solver Screenshot")

 It will give you its first guess of a five letter word.
 Then, you are prompted to indicate which letters are correct.
-You do so by trying a character for each letter:
+You do so by typing a character for each letter:
-* If the letter is in the correct position, then use a '^' character to inidicate that letter is right.
+* If the letter is in the correct position, then use a '^' character to indicate that letter is right.
 * If the letter exists in the word somewhere else but is in the wrong position, use a '?' character to indicate this.
 * If the letter does not exist in the word at all, use a 'x' or 'X' character to indicate this.